hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `max_count` - (Optional) Maximum number of nodes for auto-scaling

+* `max_pods` - (Optional) The maximum number of pods that can run on each agent.

 * `os_disk_size_gb` - (Optional) The Agent Operating System disk size in GB.
 Changing this forces a new resource to be created.

 * `os_type` - (Optional) The Operating System used for the Agents.
 Possible values are `Linux` and `Windows`.
 Changing this forces a new resource to be created.
 Defaults to `Linux`.

 * `type` - (Optional) Type of the Agent Pool.
 Possible values are `AvailabilitySet` and `VirtualMachineScaleSets`.
 Changing this forces a new resource to be created.
 Defaults to `AvailabilitySet`.

-~>  **Note:** Support for the `type` of `VirtualMachineScaleSets` is currently in Public Preview on an opt-in basis.
+~> **NOTE:** Support for the `type` of `VirtualMachineScaleSets` is currently in Public Preview on an opt-in basis.
 To use it, enable feature `VMSSPreview` for `namespace Microsoft.ContainerService`.
 For an example of how to enable a Preview feature, please visit [Register scale set feature provider](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler#register-scale-set-feature-provider).

 * `vnet_subnet_id` - (Optional) The ID of the Subnet where the Agents in the Pool should be provisioned.
 Changing this forces a new resource to be created.

 ~> **NOTE:** A route table should be configured on this Subnet.

 * `node_taints` - (Optional) A list of Kubernetes taints which should be applied to nodes in the agent pool (e.g `key=value:NoSchedule`)

 ---

 A `azure_active_directory` block supports the following: